claudimf/PostgreSQL_pgAdmin4_Docker-Compose/README.md

 ## How to do the set up? ##

-**:warning: Warning:** it is necessarily to developers to have Docker installed in your machine, so please follow the steps below:
+**:warning: Warning:** it´s necessarily to developers to have Docker installed in your machine, so please follow the steps below:
 - 🐳 [Docker Engine Installation](https://docs.docker.com/engine/install/ubuntu/)
 - 🐳 [Docker Compose Installation](https://docs.docker.com/compose/install/)
 - **💡 Tip:** [For any doubts please use Docker documentation](https://docs.docker.com/)